DOMARS/vsdriver/vsdriver/vsdriver/visual_studio_driver_development_environment.md

 [This video demonstrates the integration of the WDK into Visual Studio.](https://hubs-video.ssl.catalog.video.msn.com/embed/9673727b-89ef-4a54-8228-dad41dbd8201)

-This video demonstrates the integration of the WDK into Visual Studio.

 To set up the integrated development environment, first install Visual Studio and then install the WDK.
 You can find information about how to get Visual Studio and the WDK [here](http://go.microsoft.com/fwlink/p/?linkid=239721).
 [Debugging Tools for Windows](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Ff551063(v=vs.85).aspx) is included when you install the WDK.
 For more information, see [Download and Install Debugging Tools for Windows](http://go.microsoft.com/fwlink/p/?linkid=235427).

 WDK 8 uses MSBuild.exe, which is a different build utility from the one used in previous releases.
 (Previous releases used Build.exe, which was available only in a command-line environment.)
 MSBuild is available both in the Visual Studio user interface and as a command-line tool.
 Driver projects created with previous releases of the WDK used Sources (and possibly Dirs) files to describe a project or group of projects.
 Drivers created with the Visual Studio environment use Project and Solution files instead of Sources and Dirs files.
 The Visual Studio environment provides a tool for converting Sources and Dirs files to Project and Solution files.